mikekistler/QuickstartClient/README.md

 using Microsoft.Extensions.AI;
 ```

-This code also needs a utility function to prompt for input, `PropmtForInput`.
+This code also needs a utility function to prompt for input, `PromptForInput`.
 Put this at the end of the Program.cs file:

 ```csharp
 static void PromptForInput()